 At the center of Bellevue College is our mission to help students succeed.
 This appears in different ways across campus.
-The Health and Wellness programs work to provide accurate information regarding admission and advising!
+The Health Promotion and Education program works to provide accurate information regarding admission and advising!
 Please review the information below and reach out with any additional questions you might have!

 As a student, you will receive an education plan specifically tailored to fit your interests, your previous coursework, and your schedule all while meeting the degree requirements for your program.
 Your education plan will be provide you the framework for your time here in the program.
 It is imperative that you follow your education plan exactly.
 Deterring from your education plan may cause your graduation timeline to extend.
 Any changes to your education plan must be discussed with your Program Manager or Program Chair prior to implementing the changes.